rehman2222/Lab_02/worksheet.md

 Name(s) and Login(s):

+Abdur rehman

+rehman2222

 1. Dennis Ritchie, the creator of the C programming language, was born on September 9th, 1941.
 If he were still alive, how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+solution:
+Please Enter Your First Name (no spaces) followed by ENTER: DennisRitchie
+Enter the year in which you were born: 1941
+Enter the month in which you were born (1-12): 9
+Enter the day of the month in which you were born (1-31): 9 Today is 2023/10/18
+Your birthday was 1941/09/09
+Hello, DennisRitchie.
+You are 0 years, 0 weeks, and 0 days old today

+solution 2:
+Please Enter Your First Name (no spaces) followed by ENTER: Rehman Enter the year in which you were born: 2003
+Enter the month in which you were born (1-12): 3
+Enter the day of the month in which you were born (1-31): 29 Today is 2023/10/18
+Your birthday was 2003/03/29
+Hello, Rehman.
+You are 20 years, 29 weeks, and 0 days old today